7 Best Left Handed Acoustic Guitars (Beginner & Intermediate)

 Mahogany is a much darker, rich brown/red wood that gives the guitar a more rustic, earthy appearance.
 While spruce has emphasized highs and lows, mahogany tends to enhance the midrange tones for a warmer, woodier sound.

 However, as a new player, you are unlikely to be able to discern a massive difference between the two.
-For this reason, I would probably suggest picking the one you prefer the looks of unless you really know the type of sound you are after.
+For this reason, I would probably suggest picking the one you prefer the looks of, unless you really know the type of sound you are after.

 Solid Top vs. Laminate – Which Is Best?